West Lakes, South Australia: History

-West Lakes was constructed on part of the River Torrens Wetlands, commonly known as the Reedbeds, decades after the Torrens was diverted out to sea at West Beach.
-It was largely swampy marshland, with expanses of sandy dunes along the coast towards Alberton.
+West Lakes was constructed on part of the River Torrens Wetlands, formerly known as the Reedbeds, decades after the Torrens was diverted out to sea at West Beach.
+It was largely freshwater seasonal wetlands draining to the upper tidal reaches of the Port River estuary, with expanses of sandy dunes along the coast, and towards Alberton.

-Property developer Delfin, now Lendlease Communities, spearheaded the masterplanned development as a joint venture with the Government of South Australia.
+Property developer Delfin spearheaded the masterplanned development as a joint venture with the Government of South Australia.

 The suburb's name references the tidal lake, in addition to its relative position within metropolitan Adelaide.
 It was formalised under the West Lakes Development Act 1969.

 Development earthworks commenced in September 1970, with approximately 10 million tonnes of earth shifted to form the tidal lake and create developable land.

 Due to the suburb being built on reclaimed marshland, particular consideration went into the engineering and construction of houses.
 During the initial development, only single or double-storey homes could be built, with specific areas designated for taller and larger buildings (such as the shopping centre and apartments).

 In many instances, raft foundations were utilised in order to counteract subsidence and general movement due to the nature of the soil.

 Housing design during the initial development phase of West Lakes was controlled by land title encumbrances, with Delfin having guidelines in place to dictate acceptable architectural design and external finishes in accordance with their vision for individual neighbourhoods, as well as for the wider suburb.
 Notably, West Lakes was also one of the first urban developments in South Australia to feature underground power and telephone lines.

 Encumbrances also placed restrictions on the positioning and appearance of external fixtures (such as clotheslines, outbuildings, and TV aerials) as well as a total ban on front boundary fencing.

-West Lakes was officially opened on 18 March 1977 by the Hon Des Corcoran, MP, Deputy Premier and Minister of Marine.
+West Lakes was officially opened on 18 March 1977 by Des Corcoran, Deputy Premier and Minister of Marine.
 West Lakes Post Office opened in August 1975.

 In 1992, the wider West Lakes project was awarded the inaugural Prix D’Excellence award by FIABCI, the International Real Estate Federation.
 Upon being announced the winner, West Lakes was described as:

 the project that produced the greatest synergy from all the real estate disciplines – quality of counselling, appraising, finance, marketing, management, maintenance and community benefits – without losing sight of the project’s impact on its environment and the quality of life of its occupants and neighbours.

 A sign announcing the award was displayed at the corner of West Lakes Boulevard and Frederick Road until the 2010s.
-It was removed around the time earthworks commenced for the WEST subdivision, with its current whereabouts unknown.
+It was removed around the time earthworks commenced for the West subdivision, with its current whereabouts unknown.

 The development phase of the West Lakes scheme spanned from 1970 to 2001, for a total duration of 31 years.